lenarddome/catlearn/README.md

-**This is just a development branch.
+**This is just a development branch for SUSTAIN.
 Files on this branch do not necessarily need to work.**

 Please go to https://github.com/ajwills72/catlearn for the released version.

+# TODO

+- make queried dimensions choosable
+- unsupervised learning sim
+- c++ implementation

+---

 # catlearn
 Formal Psychological Models of Categorization and Learning